 The goal of the rebellion was to take control of the British island colony and create a separate Black independent nation.
 The rebels were inspired by the First Maroon War that also occurred in Jamaica, from 1728 to 1740.
 That rebellion was led by Queen Nanny of the Maroons.
 They did not know that the success of the Maroons in that earlier conflict would eventually help bring about the downfall of their rebellion.

-By this point more than 400 people had joined Tacky and his followers.
+By this point more, than 400 people had joined Tacky and his followers.
 While at Ballards Valley, as Tacky and his followers were celebrating their success, one enslaved person slipped away and sounded the alarm.
 In response, on April 9, 1760 Lt.
 Gov. Sir Henry Moore dispatched the 74th regiment, comprising 80 mounted militia from Spanish Town, the colonial capital, to the rebellion in St. Mary Parish.
-Ironically the militia were joined by Maroons (free Black people) from Moore Town, Charles Town, and Scott’s Hall, Jamaica.
+Ironically the militia was joined by Maroons (free Black people) from Moore Town, Charles Town, and Scott’s Hall, Jamaica.

 On April 12, 1760, British troops and their Maroon allies attacked the rebels, wounding Tacky in battle.
 Two days later additional Maroons under British commanders engaged Tacky and his followers in the Battle of Rocky Valley.
 Most of the rebels were killed.
 Many others fled into a cave near what is now called Tacky Falls, where they committed mass suicide.
 Tacky and a few of his followers fled into the woods pursued by Maroons.
 One British marksman, attacking with the Maroons, shot and killed Tacky and then severed his head.
 That head was then displayed on a pole in Spanish Town until some of Tacky’s surviving followers took it down.
 Many of the remaining surviving rebels were captured and executed.
 Resistance, however, continued for nearly a year until 1761, when British colonial forces and their Maroon allies killed or captured the remaining followers.